 Why study German?

-In our changing global environment, communication is the key to understanding other peoples and cultures.
-Students who complete the first year of German at Carleton have the oral proficiency to live and study in a German-speaking country.
+After three terms of German at Carleton, students have the linguistic proficiency and cultural competence to read literature and newspapers and to live and study in a German-speaking country.
 They are encouraged to take part in our bi-annual program in Berlin or to pursue overseas study with other approved programs.
 See the Photo Album page for pictures from past programs and other activities.

 Special Seminars for First-Year Students (in translation):

-Past offerings have included: Science, Authority and Conscience in Modern German Literature; The German Fairy Tale; Searching for the Self; and View of Reality.
+Past offerings have included: Monsters, Robots, and Other Non-Humans; Science, Authority and Conscience in Modern German Literature; The German Fairy Tale; Searching for the Self; and View of Reality.

 Literature and Culture Courses in German: